conormkelly/yts-cli/README.md

 - 💾 Save summaries to an output file
 - 🌐 Support for videos with auto-generated captions
 - ⚡ Streaming output for real-time summary generation
-- 📄 Output formatted transcript / save to file
+- 📄 Output formatted transcripts

 ## Dependencies